caleb531/automata/README.md

 Note that the first yielded state is always the DFA's initial state (before any input has been read) and the last yielded state is always the DFA's final state (after all input has been read).
-If the string is rejected by the DFA, the method still raises a `RejectionError`.
+If the string is rejected by the DFA, the method still raises a `RejectionException`.

 #### DFA.validate_self(self)